Geoff Tunnicliffe: Career

-After several decades of global leadership, Dr. Geoff Tunnicliffe is now dedicating his time and trusted relationships to increase the world wide reach and impact of faith and value based media and business enterprises.
+After several decades of global leadership, Geoff Tunnicliffe is now dedicating his time and trusted relationships to increase the world wide reach and impact of faith and value based media and business enterprises.
 He believes such initiatives can contribute to the positive good in the building of healthy nations, decreasing conflicts and creating a better world.

-Dr. Tunnicliffe is an author and has been a frequent speaker at universities and international conferences.
+Tunnicliffe is an author and has been a frequent speaker at universities and international conferences.
 He is sought out by the media to provide analysis and commentary on a wide range of issues.
-Dr. Tunnicliffe through his company, Wilberforce Global Strategies, has served or continues to serve as an advisor/strategist/board chair to a number of media and business companies or projects including:
+Tunnicliffe through his company, Wilberforce Global Strategies, has served or continues to serve as an advisor / strategist / board chair to a number of media and business companies or projects including: